yallie/pg_global_temp_tables/README.md

 -- convert the table into the permanent one select create_permanent_temp_table('another_temp_table', 'stage');

--- check that the contents still exists select * from stage.another_temp_table;
+-- check if the contents still exists select * from stage.another_temp_table;

 -- first_name | last_name | date